starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 0x804a0f7:	"%s"
 ```

+Check if %s is always at address: 0x804a0f7
+Yes it is.

 `0xffffd974` is the location that scanf will write to.
 To confirm this, continue the program and check this memory location:
 ```
 (gdb) x/s 0xffffd974